Katamari Damacy: Development

-However, as Takahashi was in Namco's art department and not in game design, there was no easy route for him to propose this idea to Namco's superiors.
+As Takahashi was in Namco's art department and not in game design, there was no easy route for him to propose this idea to Namco's superiors.
 Ozaki suggested a novel approach for Takahashi through the Namco Digital Hollywood Game Laboratory.
 At the time, Namco had been following in the model that Konami had used in 1997: Konami established the Konami Computer Entertainment School to help educate new game developers which were eventually hired in Konami, and several of the experimental ideas founded by the School during this time became products within the Konami Games & Music Division (later, Bemani) that were highly successful, including Beatmania, GuitarFreaks, and Dance Dance Revolution.
 Namco hoped the Digital Hollywood Game Laboratory would follow a similar path.
 At the time, Masaya Nakamura was principal of this school, and oversaw one senior thesis class where the students were being trained on 3D modeling towards producing a game prototype with the help of other Namco employees, which could potentially be made into a full game.
 Ozaki suggested to Takahashi that he could have the students of this class create the 3D objects needed to populate his game world.

 Takahashi took Ozaki's advice, joining the project to help produce the prototype for his game.
 Alongside about ten students from the Digital Hollywood program, he had been able to gain some visual design artists from Namco to help with the prototype but had difficulty in getting any game development engineers, due to the low priority of the school.
 He was fortunate to find that some of the engineers from Namco's arcade game division were going to be laid off, and he was able to convince three of them to join his team to retain their jobs within Namco.